 Sadly, we got quite lost trying to find it.
 So the time spent aimlessly wandering around, squinting at Google Maps, ate into our valuable coffee-guzzling time.
 In the end, we had to down our drinks and run for our train home!

-(I wrote about this lovely cafe in more detail over on The Weekend Edition here!)
+(I wrote about this lovely cafe in more detail over on Derbyshire Delights here!)

 Some More Snaps of Beautiful York: